Egypt pursues crackdown on Sinai militants as protests held

 Many Egyptians, disillusioned with Mursi’s moves to give himself sweeping powers and his mismanagement of the economy, were relieved when he was removed and then detained.

-The general who toppled him and promised a political “road map” that would lead to elections early next year, army chief General Abdel Fattah al-Sisi, enjoys widespread popularity.
+The general who toppled him and promised a political roadmap that would lead to elections early next year, army chief Abdel Fattah al-Sisi, enjoys widespread popularity.
 Speculation is growing that he will run for president.

 Many Brotherhood members went underground.
 But some still take part in marches, a risky step in a country where the authorities seem determined to crush the Islamists.

+The government imposed a national state of emergency for a month on August 14, and on Thursday extended it by two months because of the security situation.

-Al Qaeda, has taken notice of the political turmoil in Egypt, a U.S. ally.
+Al Qaeda, which thrives on instability, has taken notice of the political turmoil in Egypt, a strategic U.S. ally.

 Al Qaeda leader Ayman al-Zawahri has described the army-installed government’s crackdown against the Brotherhood as a “brutal crime” and urged Egyptians to resist what he called a campaign against Islam.